Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 Probate3,4 will likely be required by the ID to proceed with transferring the Deceased’s interest in the account out of the Estate, at a future date.

-Any interest earned and accrued, dividends received and declared, but not paid, and capital gains (losses) realized up to the Deceased’s date of death, with respect to the Deceased’s interest in the account, is taxable and will be reported in the Deceased’s terminal T1 tax return(s).
+Any interest earned and accrued, dividends received and declared, but not paid, and capital gains (losses) realized up to the Deceased’s date of death, with respect to the Deceased’s interest in the account, are taxable and will be reported in the Deceased’s terminal T1 tax return(s).

 Non-registered open investment account

-(informal trust)
+In-Trust-For Minor (informal trust)

 Estate of the Deceased.

-The ID may ‘freeze’ the account until it is transferred to the Estate or an alternate trustee.
+The ID may “freeze” the account until it is transferred to the Estate or an alternate trustee.

 To facilitate the transfer, the ID will likely require a certified true copy of the Will and a Death Certificate.